AlterMannomann/otap/otap_ddl/packages/otap_test.md

     -- case insensitive
     SELECT otap.otap_test.match_regex('acggacccdaad', '^[ACGD]*$', NULL, 'i') FROM dual;

-## FUNCTION otap_test.match_like
+## FUNCTION otap_test.alike
 Checks given data of type VARCHAR2 against an Oracle LIKE expression.
 LIKE is currently more reliable and easier to use than Oracle REGEX implementation.
 But also much more limited.
+This is the equivalent of alike, ialike, unalike, inialike.

 Parameter:
 - *p_have* The data to check.
 - *p_like* A valid Oracle like expression that p_have must match.
+- *p_case_sensitive* Optional defines that the compared result is handled as case sensitive, if set to otap_constants.OTAP_NUM_TRUE.
 - *p_description* The test description if any.
 If not given, a description is generated, see template.
 - *p_expected_result* The expected test result as number.
 Default is test passed.
 See otap_constants.